-Situated on the West Coast, Kaiser Shipyards consisted a total of seven yards that were all used to build and repair vessels.
-Although the shipyards played an important role during World War II, large asbestos presence resulted in the numerous workers developing life-threatening injuries.
+Situated on the West Coast, Kaiser Shipyards consisted of a total of seven yards that were used to build and repair vessels.
+Although the shipyards played an important role during World War II, large asbestos presence resulted in workers developing life-threatening injuries.

 Kaiser Shipyards History

 Kaiser Shipyards was created in the 1930s when founder Henry Kaiser began building cargo ships for the Maritime Commission.

 During 1940, Kaiser Shipyard, known at first as Richmond Shipyard was established, after the beginning of the war in Britain called for additional vessels.

 During World War II, four of the California sites, known as Kaiser Richmond, were created, followed by two Portland, Oregon, sites, and one Vancouver, Washington site.

 Throughout the war, the shipyards built more than 740 ships, with a total of 27 shipways.

 In 1945, the four California shipyards were closed down, followed by the closure of one of the Portland sites and the Vancouver site.

 The only remaining shipyard, the Swan Island Portland shipyard, is now managed and operated by Cascade General.

 Kaiser Shipyards and Asbestos